vahiwe/Udacity-DevOps-Capstone-Project/README.md

 This project fulfills the requirements of the Udacity DevOps Capstone Project.
 A web app is containerized and deployed to a kubernetes cluster.
 This webapp runs a sentiment analysis on tweets of a Twitter handle and gives feedback on sentiments over a period of time.

+## :page_with_curl:  _Information on Some of the files_

+**1)** `initial-setup.sh` - This file is the first file to look at when setting up this project.
+It installs the required packakages to make this project work such as Docker, Jenkins, Kubectl, eksctl, hadolint etc. Refer to the Medium article to see how and when it is used.

+**2)** `kubernetes/` - This folder contains the kubernetes resource configuration files that will deploy the application image on AWS EKS using `kubectl` once configured properly.

+**3)** `playbooks/` - This folder contains an ansible playbook.
+The ansible playbook installs [eksctl](https://eksctl.io/), [aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) on your jenkins server.
+These tools are needed for the creation, deployment and management of your cluster.
+The ansible script also goes ahead to create the cluster.

+**3)** `Jenkinsfile` - This file has a `.txt` extension but that should be removed so that the pipeline will run.
+It was only added to prevent Multibranch build when connecting this repo to `Blue Ocean` on `Jenkins`.
+This file contains the definition of the stages in the pipeline.
+The stages in this project's pipeline are `Lint files`, `Building image`, `Upload Image to Docker hub`, `Remove Unused docker image`, `Configure and Build Kubernetes Cluster`, `Update Kube Config` and `Deploy Updated Image to Cluster`.

+**4)** `Makefile` - This file contains shell commands that can be executed using the `Make` linux tool.

+**5)** `Dockerfile` - This file contains all the commands needed to assemble the app image.

+**6)** `run_docker.sh` - This file contains the shell commands needed to build the image on docker locally and also run a container.

+**7)** `run_kubernetes.sh` - This file contains the shell commands needed to deploy the app in a kubernetes cluster running locally.

+**8)** `upload_docker.sh` - This file contains the shell commands needed to upload the docker image to docker hub.

 ## :page_with_curl:  _Deploying on Amazon EKS using a CI/CD pipeline_

 **1)** A Jenkins server needs to be provisioned to setup your CI/CD pipeline.
 You can follow this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-jenkins-on-ubuntu-18-04) to setup Jenkins on an Ubuntu Server.